mehulj94/BareboneShop/README.md

 * Run `django-admin startproject Shop` to create new project
 * Copy Barebone App to the new project directory
 * Replace files in new Shop/ directory with this repos files in Shop/
-* Run `python manage.py makemigrations Barebone`
+* Run `python manage.py makemigrations Barebone`.
+To create migrations files from models
-* Run `python manage.py migrate`
+* Run `python manage.py migrate`.
+To execute migration file
-* Run `python manage.py createsuperuser` to create user
+* Run `python manage.py createsuperuser`.
+To create user
 * Run `python manage.py runserver`

 # Securing the end points
-* Restricted HTTP methods
-* Input validation-malformed url prevented
+* Access Control: Only authenticated users are able to send POST requests.
+* Restricted HTTP methods: As shown in the table above each function is restricted.
+All requests not matching the allowed methods rejects with HTTP response code 405 Method not allowed
+* Certain input validations have been implemented